Buddhism and Evolution – Aggañña Sutta (DN 27)

 • Agga” means “highest,” and thus, the word “Aggañña” means “highest knowledge,” in this case, about our world.

 • The Buddha delivered the Aggañña sutta to two brahmins (Vāseṭṭha and Bhāradvāja) to explain the “human origins.”
-That not only Vedic brahmins — but ALL LIVING BEINGS — on this Earth came from Brahma realms at the beginning of the Earth.
-In other words, each living being on this Earth was a Brahma at the beginning of the present Earth).
+Not only Vedic brahmins but ALL LIVING BEINGS on this Earth came from a Brahma realm at the beginning of the Earth (in the current cycle).
+In other words, each living being on this Earth was a Brahma at the beginning of the present Earth.

 • I must forewarn that some features contradict existing “scientific theories.”
 Please do not bring them up.
 I am aware of them.
 That is why I have been reluctant to write this post.